-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+In short, yes.
+Your Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 To lock a Nest:

 - Press the Settings icon, scroll to the bottom and tap on Lock.

 - Enter a 4-digit pin number you can remember, and do so twice.

 - To lock your Nest in Heat or Cool mode, define your maximum and minimum temperature range and then tap Lock at the bottom of the screen.